Matrixfender/Lumoire_Final_by_Pratik-Kumar-Sahu/README.md

 2. Adobe (firefly for image generation)

 >>>STEPS TO RUN LOCALLY:
-Download all the nessacary files and open it on VS CODE, Download all required library and GO live.
+Download all the necessary files and open it on VS CODE, Download all required library and GO live.

 >>>>>BY: PRATIK KUMAR SAHU
 >>>>>GIT-HUB NAME: MatrixFender